-For more information on local transport network assets, refer to the Infrastructure Strategy on page 31(roading section on page 54) or the Asset Management Plan via our website.
+For more information on local transport network assets, refer to the Infrastructure Strategy on page 31 or the Asset Management Plan via our website.

 Our roads and footpaths activity ensures that the Masterton district has a local transport network that meets the current and future needs of our community.